-Wreck Dives in Thailand
+Wreck Dives in Pattaya

 So, you have been scuba diving in Thailand for a while now and are wondering what to try next.
 Why not dive deeper and explore her sunken ships?
 Wreck dives are an exciting way of discovering the depths of Thailand’s undersea.
 You not only get to explore the remarkable sea life and corals, but you will also learn a bit of history exploring shipwrecks.

 Some of the wrecks are retired army ships with tons of history in the Thai Navy, while others are cargo ships that sunk way back in the 1920s.
 If you are wondering where to start, the following are some exciting shipwrecks you should check out next time you go wreck diving in Pattaya and Koh Chang.

 SS Suddhadib is a cargo and passenger ship that was sunk during World War II by British Allied Forces.
 During the war, she was taken over by the Japanese as a supply ship to Thailand.
 The Japanese were at that time building a railway line linking Japan to Thailand.